ruanbekker/ruanbekker.github.io/source/_posts/2019-05-17-install-pushgateway-to-expose-metrics-to-prometheus.markdown

 ```

 With this method, you can push any custom metrics (bash, lambda function, etc) to pushgateway and allow prometheus to consume that data into it's time series database.

+## Resources:

+See [#prometheus](https://blog.ruanbekker.com/blog/categories/prometheus/) for more posts on Prometheus